-Emigrant diaries describe completing the twenty mile road in a day although some camped about half way, on the river, at Capps Crossing.
+Emigrant diaries describe completing the twenty mile cutoff in a day although some camped about half way, on the river, at Capps Crossing.